rehan5039/HTTrack-Termux/README.md

   - Clear and concise steps for a smooth experience.

 Feel free to explore, contribute, and enhance your website cloning capabilities with HTTrack on Termux!

+# HTTrack: Website Mirror Utility

+## Description
+HTTrack is a versatile website mirror utility designed to facilitate downloading entire websites from the internet to a local directory.
+It recursively builds all structures, retrieves HTML, images, and other files from the server to your computer.
+The utility ensures that links are rebuilt relatively, enabling seamless browsing of the local site with any browser.
+It supports mirroring multiple sites concurrently, allowing easy navigation between them.
+Additionally, HTTrack offers features to update existing mirror sites and resume interrupted downloads.
+The robot's behavior is fully configurable and includes integrated help documentation.

+## Features
+- Recursively downloads entire websites
+- Retains directory structure
+- Retrieves HTML, images, and other files
+- Builds links relatively for local browsing
+- Supports mirroring multiple sites simultaneously
+- Updates existing mirror sites
+- Resumes interrupted downloads
+- Configurable robot behavior
+- Integrated help documentation